jackiehjm/stx-docs/doc/source/storage/openstack/storage-configuring-and-management-storage-related-cli-commands.rst

 You can use |CLI| commands when working with storage specific to OpenStack.

-For more information, see :ref:`Cloud Platform Storage Configuration <storage-configuration-storage-resources>`
+For more information, see |stor-doc| :ref:`Storage Resources
+<storage-configuration-storage-resources>`.

 .. _storage-configuring-and-management-storage-related-cli-commands-section-N10044-N1001C-N10001: